HenroRitchie/docker-node-red-nginx/README.md

     }
 ```

-The authentication route is provided by Node-Red instance 1.
+The authentication route is provided by Node-RED instance 1.
 This instance will be exteremly busy when many users connect to their instances.
 In this setup the authentication route queries the database everytime it receives a authentication request.
 This is inefficient and the should probably be changed to load the complete user database into memory if possible.
 This has not been stress tested at all.

 ##### To Do
 * Change the authentication route to load the complete user database into memory.
 * Investigate JWT to provide access in place of storing a cookie with the both the username and password, which is less secure.

 ## Project To Do
-* Include all the required Node-Red flows to achieve a working setup
+* Include all the required Node-RED flows to achieve a working setup
 * Provide complete Docker Compose, and NGINX config files